Ten unmissable destinations

 Ngorongoro Crater, Tanzania, by Jo

 The Ngorongoro Crater is one of the Seven Natural Wonders of the World.
-With a dense population of wildlife and walls 600 metres high, the animals that are resident there do not tend to migrate out.
+With a dense population of wildlife and walls 600 meters high, the animals that are resident there do not tend to migrate out.
 This provides visitors with the potential to see the Big Five in one small area, as well as being home to the incredibly rare and endangered black rhino species.

 I was fortunate enough to spot a playful crash of black rhino on my last visit — I would certainly recommend rising early to increase your chances of a sighting.